Ohio general contractor license and insurance requirements

 Columbus

-In Columbus, you'll need to meet the general requirements when you apply and:
+You’ll need to meet the general requirements when you apply and:

 Cincinnati

-In general, applications can take from 10 days to a few weeks, depending on when board meetings are scheduled and when you can write your exam.
+In general, contractor applications can take from 10 days to a few weeks, depending on when board meetings are scheduled and when you can write your exam.
 General contractors in Cincinnati can pay an additional $208 to fast-track applications for one-day processing.

 Insurance requirements for Ohio general contractors